 I follow the old adage, “If it isn’t broke, don’t fix it.”
 So when I go into the studio, the Les Paul replica I used on Appetite For Destruction has always been my main guitar.
 It will always be there.
-I got another one recently made by Chris Derrig that sounds great, and it comes with, too.
+I got another one recently made by Kris Derrig that sounds great, and it comes with, too.
 Then I start breaking out whatever I need, based on the ideas I have.
-But when I go in to do pre-production, I’ll just take one guitar – the first ’59 Les Paul replica by Chris.
+But when I go in to do pre-production, I’ll just take one guitar – the first ’59 Les Paul replica by Kris.
 I record all the basic tracks with that guitar, then go back and re-do some parts, trying different stuff.

 Why do your vintage guitars often take a back seat to the newer ones?